framps/raspiBackupDoc/en/src/using-raspibackup-without-installation.md

    parameter in the call, e.g. `sudo bash ./raspiBackup.sh /media/pi`

 1. Configuration of *raspiBackup*.
-See [Call and options](invocation-options.md) and the configuration in the *raspiBackup* configuration file or use the corresponding invocation options when calling.
+See [Call and options](invocation-options.md) and the configuration in the *raspiBackup* configuration file or use the corresponding invocation options.

 1. Start the backup: `sudo bash ./raspiBackup.sh`